Resource Home | Downloads | Audition | Degree Programs

 - Applied Progress (at the first jury advancement for performance majors, examining the potential for success in making it to the required applied level by the time the student is a senior).

 - Music Education Potential (only for students who are pursuing a degree in music education).
 A member of the Music Education Committee will interview music education students during their first year of study.
-If students are approved to continue pursuing a music education degree, they will receive a signature from a music education coordinator on their declaration of major form).
+Students must also maintain a “last 45-credits GPA” of 3.0 in order to continue in the education program.

 [Back to Top]